AbhinavPraveen/UoP-HPC-Docs/source/user-guide/datastorage.rst

    /usr/lpp/mmfs/bin/mmlsattr -L FILENAME

-If users would like to request or advise us to store data on a specific storage type, please the `HPC Admin Team <mailto:hpcsupport@plymouth.ac.uk>`_ an email.
+If users would like to request or advise us to store data on a specific storage type, please send the `HPC Admin Team <mailto:hpcsupport@plymouth.ac.uk>`_ an email.